Azure/azure-sdk-for-java/sdk/core/azure-core-jackson-tests/README.md

 # Azure Core Jackson Tests plugin library for Java

-Azure Core Jackson Tests is a test package that tests `azure- core` library against multiple versions of Jackson libraries that users might have.
+Azure Core Jackson Tests is a test package that tests `azure-core` library against multiple versions of Jackson libraries that users might have.

 ## Getting started